rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 Now I would show you a video of the result of this, however I cannot be bothered, so I shall explain instead.
 This function is constant time no matter how small the move or tiny the window geometry changes it will always take however long you tell it.

-This sounds fine, and it is for moving window positions on screen, but it absoulty breaks resizing windows.
+This sounds fine, and it is for moving window positions on screen, but it absolutely breaks resizing windows.
 As you drag a window it triggers this animation many times a second and of course it takes x amount of seconds to finish that animation of the tiny move.
 This leads to resizing lagging heavily behind where your mouse is, it just looks horrible and feels mushy.

 What we need is a time funtion that scales relative to how big the move is.

 ## The code

-So as a precursor to the math we need some code.
+as a precursor to the math we need some code.
 I was going to use the `geometry-change` preset, but it annoys me.
-It takes a screenshot and shows that the window scales.
+It takes a screenshot and shows that during the animation.
 It leads to some very odd results.
-From what I gather this is needed as the animations get applied after the window scales/moves so if a window moves from big to small it will, shrink then play the  scale and move animation.
-This leads to the small window being streached to play the animation.
-The issue is, the 'solution' is just the original problem just in the opposite direction, so I'd rather skip this.
+From what I gather this is needed as the animations get applied after the window scales/moves.
+If a window shrinks, this leads to the small window being streached to play the animation.
+The issue is, the 'solution' is just the original problem just in the opposite direction, I'd rather skip this.

-So after digging around the [picom](https://github.com/yshui/picom/) I found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config.
+after digging around the [picom](https://github.com/yshui/picom/) I found the [presets](https://github.com/yshui/picom/blob/next/data/animation_presets.conf) config.
 The `geometry-change` looks like this:

 ```text {linenos=inline}
 geometry-change = {